 Each program presented in this report has been evaluated and ranked in hopes to determine which one is the best in certain categories and what are each program’s strengths and weaknesses.
-Here, we will have a closer look at why Weight Watchers has been named the #1 weight-loss diet and what makes it the easiest diet to follow, by presenting the diet’s features and how these compare to the competition’s.
+Here, we will have a closer look at why Weight Watchers has been named the #1 weight-loss diet and what makes it the easiest diet to follow, by presenting the diet’s features and how these compare to others.
 Finally, since we’re an online bargain hunting community you can trust that we will bring you the best Weight Watchers online promotions available and tell you all about how you can claim them.

-Weight Watchers basically is a diet of good habits.
+Weight Watchers is basically a diet of good habits.
 It doesn’t sell you a miraculous weight-loss program which won’t require any effort or sacrifice.
 What it does is to teach people healthy eating habits which should result in weight-loss if properly applied.
 In this program, no foods are forbidden, it is the quantity which is scrutinized.
-The way this is accomplished is quite simple, each food is associated to a certain quantity of points and all dieters have to do is to not exceed their daily “allocation”.
+The way this is accomplished is quite simple, each food is associated with a certain quantity of points and all dieters have to do is to not exceed their daily allocation.
 Also, this program offers optional weekly meetings that are meant to keep dieters motivated.
 It is for all these reasons that the U.S. News Best Diets Rankings has named Weight Watchers the Easiest Diet to Follow.
-The Jenny Craig Diet came in close second, but what ultimately made the difference in the rankings is that this specific program is built around a home-delivered, prepackaged meals system.
-It sure makes it easy to follow, as people don’t have any calories or points to count, but the only problem is that, while attractive in theory, only eating prepackaged meals can become unrealistic and unpractical.
+The Jenny Craig Diet came in a close second, but what ultimately made the difference in the rankings is that this specific program is built around a home-delivered, prepackaged meals system.
+It sure makes it easy to follow, as people don’t have any calories or points to count, but the problem is that, while attractive in theory, only eating prepackaged meals can become unrealistic and unpractical.
 Plus, it can be quite expensive to follow this diet both in a short and long term perspective.